-85,470 homes need to be insulated every year in Greater Manchester to ensure all homes are properly insulated by 2030.
-It's estimated that it'll cost a total of £4.4 billion to get all homes to EPC band C. A significant proportion of this will need to be publicly funded because a large proportion of householders are unable to pay themselves.
-In addition, the transition from gas-fired boilers to eco-heating systems needs to be well underway in our homes.
-In Greater Manchester, at least 28,310 heat pumps need to be fitted every year until 2030.
+78,960 homes need to be insulated every year in West Yorkshire to ensure all homes are properly insulated by 2030.
+It's estimated that it'll cost a total of £4.3 billion to get all homes to EPC band C. A significant proportion of this will need to be publicly funded because a large proportion of householders are unable to pay themselves.
+In addition, the transition from gas-fired boilers to ecoheating systems needs to be well underway in our homes.
+In West Yorkshire, at least 23,150 heat pumps need to be fitted every year until 2030.

 As well as ensuring that homes are well insulated to end fuel poverty and improve health, we need to move to electric heating that's powered by renewable sources.
-Hydrogen isn't a sustainable or effective solution for heating homes and shouldn't have any place in Greater Manchester's net zero plans.
-In October 2023 the National Infrastructure Commission recommended that government "should rule out supporting hydrogen heating to enable an exclusive focus on switching to electric heating".

-The Mayor will have a key role to play in working with local authorities, housing associations and other partners, using new funding allocated under the Trailblazer deal to retrofit cold homes that are expensive to heat.
-The Mayor is uniquely placed to co-ordinate a street-bystreet retrofit programme across all types of housing tenures, prioritising neighbourhoods with high levels of fuel poverty.
+The Mayor will have a key role to play in working with local authorities, housing associations and other partners, helping to secure government funding to retrofit cold homes that are expensive to heat.
+The Mayor is uniquely placed to co-ordinate a street-by-street retrofit programme across all types of housing tenures, prioritising neighbourhoods with high levels of fuel poverty.